-The Medicare Annual Enrollment period runs from October 15th through December 7th of every year.
+The Medicare Open Enrollment period, also known as Medicare Annual Election period, runs from October 15th through December 7th of every year.
 This is the one time during the year when all Medicare enrollees can make changes to both their health plans and prescription drug coverage.
+If you have changed the medications you take or have been diagnosed with a new medical condition you may want or need to change your current Medicare plan to better meet your specific medical needs and potentially help you minimize your out-of-pocket costs.
 Applications for a change in coverage must be received by December 7th and these changes will go into effect on January 1st.
-During this period, enrollees can:
+During the Medicare Open Enrollment Period, enrollees can:

-Making changes to your Medicare plan is not mandatory and coverage will renew from year to year automatically unless you disenroll.
-The federal government’s relatively new rating system for Medicare plans allows plans with a five-star rating to add beneficiaries at any time during the year.
-Those who want to switch to a five-star plan are not required to wait for the open enrollment period to do so.
+Making changes to your plan during the Medicare Open Enrollment Period is not mandatory and coverage will renew from year to year automatically unless you disenroll.
+The federal government’s rating system for Medicare plans allows plans with a five-star rating to add beneficiaries at any time during the year.
+Those who want to switch to a five-star plan are not required to wait for the open enrollment period to begin in order to do so.

-People who are turning 65 also have an “initial enrollment period.”
-People turning 65 are entering the Medicare system and Medicare allows them more time to make insurance coverage decisions.
-With respect to Medicare Advantage and Medicare Part D plans, a person turning 65 can enroll any time beginning with the third month before the month of his or her birthday to the third month after the month of his or her birthday.
+People who are turning 65 also have an “initial enrollment period” also known as an initial coverage election period (ICEP).
+Since they are newly entering the Medicare system and Medicare allows them more time to make insurance coverage decisions.
+With respect to Medicare Advantage and Medicare Part D plans, a person turning 65 can enroll any time beginning with the third month before the month of his or her 65th birthday to the third month after the month of his or her birthday.
 This provides new Medicare beneficiaries a 7-month window to enroll.

 During the Medicare Open Enrollment Period can I enroll in Original Medicare on Healthcare.gov or my state’s exchange and qualify for subsidies?